SesameSesame

 Network Restrictions:

-• Allowed domains: Agent-specific APIs (e.g., api.anthropic.com for Claude)
+• Allowed domains: Agent-specific APIs (e.g., api.anthropic.com for Claude), declared per-provider via networkDomains property

 • Global allowed: Configurable via admin settings